wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 from the current head of the ROB, and proceeds until it reaches the mispredicted branch (note: if there is an exception then we should handle exception first).
 After all changes are applied, the backend renaming table is copied to the frontend.

+On the other hand, instead of replicating a renaming table at the backend, some other researchers propose walking the ROB from the tail, and undoing all changes that have been made to the frontend renaming table.
+This is done as follows.
+When an instruction is renamed, the hardware saves both the before register and the after register in the ROB entry allocated to the instruction.
+The before register saves two purposes.
+First, if the instruction commits, the before register can be released since its content is no longer needed.
+Second, if the instruction is on the wrong path, then the ROB walker uses this field to undo the changes this instruction has made to the renaming table during decoding.
+Execution could resume after all instructions younger than the mispredicted branch are undone.